97 Street Safeway

 In 1929, a new cash-and-carry grocery chain from the western United States arrived in Edmonton, bringing with it this Spanish Revival storefront.

-Learn about some of Edmonton's iconic and historic buildings!
+Learn about some of Edmonton's iconic and historic buildings.
+Search, filter by era, or browse the full archive.

 In 1929, a new cash-and-carry grocery chain from the western United States arrived in Edmonton, bringing with it this Spanish Revival storefront.